DataDog/browser-sdk/packages/logs/README.md

 ### Status parameter

-After the Datadog browser log SDK is initialized, send a custom log entry to Datadog with the API using the status as a parameter:
+After the Datadog browser logs SDK is initialized, send a custom log entry to Datadog with the API using the status as a parameter:

 ```
 log (message: string, messageContext: Context, status? = 'debug' | 'info' | 'warn' | 'error')